Muhammad Ahmed Qadri

-Mohamed Ahmed Qadri (born 25 December 1958) is a Pakistani political scientist having served as the Dean Faculty of Arts and Social Sciences and Dean Faculty of Islamic Studies at the University of Karachi in Pakistan.
+Muhammad Ahmed Qadri (born 25 December 1958) is a Pakistani political scientist having served as the Dean Faculty of Arts and Social Sciences and Dean Faculty of Islamic Studies at the University of Karachi in Pakistan.
 Qadri is the former Vice Chancellor of Nazeer Hussain University in Karachi.
 He is an educator, political scientist, founder of Islamic Educational and Cultural Research Center North America and has authored several books about Islam in the contemporary world.

 Biography

 Early life

 Muhammad Ahmed Qadri was born in Khipro, Sindh, Pakistan in 1958 to Shaykh Badshah Mian Qadri and Bibi Maqboolun Nisa Qadriya.
 He is from tribe of Banu Hashim.
 His parents were settled in Hyderabad, Deccan, India and then proceeded from Ajmer to Pakistan after both of them had the same dream to migrate to Pakistan as instructed by Khwaja Ghareeb Nawaz Moinuddin Chishti.
-Muhammad Ahmed Qadri has an older brother: Hafiz Muhammad Abdullah Qadri, former Chairman, Department of Political Science, University of Karachi, Pakistan and the first blind PhD scholar in Pakistan.
+Muhammad Ahmed Qadri has an older brother: Hafiz Muhammad Abdullah Qadri, former chairman, Department of Political Science, University of Karachi, Pakistan and the first blind PhD scholar in Pakistan.
 After crossing over into Pakistan and staying in the bordering town of Khipro, where Mohammad Ahmed Qadri was born, the family settled in Karachi.
 Shaykh Badshah Mian Qadri would teach Qur’an to children never accepting or seeking any recompense for his efforts.
 Rather, he started his small business making toys and little things for children, the proceeds from which he would spend mostly on educating his children.
 His sons would receive a traditional Islamic education directly from him.